phpstan/phpstan/website/src/_posts/plan-to-support-php-8-1.md

 [PHPStan 1.2](https://github.com/phpstan/phpstan/releases/tag/1.2.0) brought support for `new` in initializers, first-class callables, and the `array_is_list()` function.

-What remains to be implemented are new rules for `readonly` properties, update [stubs](https://github.com/phpstan/php-8-stubs) of changed function signatures, some miscellaneous things, and [enums](https://wiki.php.net/rfc/enumerations).
+[PHPStan 1.3](https://github.com/phpstan/phpstan/releases/tag/1.3.0) brought support for enums.

-While all the other features were a mere checklist items, enums are a project.
-A big project.
-The todolist now consists of approximately 40 items.
-It's my priority to finish support for enums and I expect to work on it throughout the whole month of December.
-It's possible that at some point during development I'll consider the support as not complete, but sufficient, and release something half-way so that developers eager to use enums in their codebase can take advantage of them as soon as possible.
+What remains to be implemented are new rules for `readonly` properties, update [stubs](https://github.com/phpstan/php-8-stubs) of changed function signatures, and some miscellaneous thing.

 ---